galviy/java-chat-app/README.md

 ```cli
    bash build.sh
 ```
-make sure to use newest java version or if you having problem with ur builder u can try the windows version
+make sure to use newest java version or if you having problem with ur builder u can try the windows version (the .bat one)

 ```bat
    @echo off